 <div> is just a generic grouping element,

-sp the screen reader only announces the
+so a screen reader only announces the text content of the

-<button> is announced as a "button",
+<button> is announced as a "button,"

 See also Semantics and screen readers.